shivaramv357/Autonomous-Vehicle-Path-Following-Control/README.md

 The vehicle simulation framework used in this project was provided as part of the course **Introduction to Autonomous Driving** at **Westsächsische Hochschule Zwickau (WHZ)**.

-My contribution focused on implementing the Stanley lateral controller, PI longitudinal controller, controller tuning, and performance evaluation.
+My contribution focused on implementing the Stanley lateral controller, the PI longitudinal controller, controller tuning, and performance evaluation.
 The original course materials, vehicle model, and complete Simulink framework are not included in this repository.